kkarolewska-bajon/SoftieMetalShop/README.md

 # SoftieMetalShop
-Test Cases
+1. Test Cases for SoftieMetalShop
-Test Cases in SeleniumIDE
+2. Test Cases in SeleniumIDE for SoftieMetalShop